-• If a child soils him/herself in school a professional judgement has to be made whether it is appropriate to change the child in school, or request the parent/carer to collect the child for changing.
+• If a child (who is not wearing nappies) soils him/herself in school a professional judgement has to be made whether it is appropriate to change the child in school, or request the parent/carer to collect the child for changing\.
 In either circumstance the child's needs are paramount and they should be comforted and reassured throughout.
 The following guidelines outline our procedures but we will also seek to make age-appropriate responses.